 - Review the information below carefully.
 Incomplete or incorrect submissions will be rejected.

-- Do not place your order until we have approved your request to be made tax exempt.
+- Do not place your order until we have approved your request to be tax exempt.
 We are unable to refund sales tax paid on previous orders.

 - Please only apply if we currently charge sales tax in your state.
 Check our list of taxable states or place a book in your Blurb shopping cart and walk through checkout, using an address in your state, to see if tax is applied.

-- Tax exempt/reseller status is state based.
+- Tax exempt/reseller status is typically state based.
 If you hold tax-exempt or reseller status in a specific state it is valid only for orders shipping to that state.
 For example, if you are tax exempt in New York, an order shipping to California would not qualify as exempt.

 HOW TO APPLY